Diaresta/DRAFTBOYS/README.md

 - [ ] Add all sets html

+- [ ] Media Queries for draft page

 ___
 **Ideas**

  - ~~Have each pack create its own div within cardContainer.
 Currently creating packs within packsCards div, which is nested within cardContainer.
 When a card within its div is clicked, display it to none, and display next div to show to give the idea of passing card packs in a draft.~~
  - Create a Sealed Section?
+ - sass for css?
  __

  # TOREFACTOR